ArtGateOne/dot2bcf2000/README.md

 LEARN button = select F-WING 1

+If STORE OR LEARN LED is off = CORE

 EDIT button = Off all executors (work when U click and hold EXIT button)

 EXIT button = Clear command